 Active Citizens Fund

-funding so that West Midlands Police will be better
+Property Act - PPA) so that West Midlands Police will be better

-placed to engage with the public and encourage 'active citizenship'.
-This
+placed to engage with the public and encourage 'active

-means that communities in the West Midlands will be actively
+communities in the West Midlands will actively establish and lead

-involved in projects that will make a positive difference to
+projects that will make a positive difference to them whilst

 Neighbourhood Policing Units (NPUs) have an annual budget to

 help fund community projects that reflect the priorities of West

 Midlands Police and its partners.
 The final decision on all

 funding applications is made by the NPU Commander.